thomas9900/burgerBuilderApp/README.md

 # React & Redux burger builder app
-## Has login system with Firebase backend
+## Has a login system with Firebase backend

 # Getting Started with Create React App